POPULATION

 Chile's economy is one of the most stable and prosperous in South America, with key sectors including mining, agriculture, and services.
 The country is a major exporter of copper, wine, and agricultural products.
 Chile's open economy and business-friendly environment make it an attractive destination for foreign investment.

-Per Chilean labor law, the standard workweek is 44 hours, and the ordinary workday cannot exceed 10 hours.
-This is transitionary, and in 2028 the work week will decrease to 40 hours per week.
+Per Chilean labor law, the standard workweek is 42 hours from January 1, 2026, and the ordinary workday cannot exceed 10 hours.
+This is a transitional period, and in 2028, the workweek will decrease to 40 hours.
 Employees working longer are eligible for overtime.
-The maximum weekly hours cannot be distributed in more than 6 or less than 4 days.
+The maximum weekly hours cannot be distributed in more than 6 or fewer than 4 days.

-Overtime work can be required in extraordinary situations to avoid damages in the ordinary course of work, to prevent accidents, or to make urgent repairs to machinery.
+Overtime work can be required in extraordinary situations to avoid damage in the ordinary course of work, to prevent accidents, or to make urgent repairs to machinery.

 Employees and employers are required to include the modalities of remote work in their employment contracts.
 All remote work contracts must be registered with the Labor Department within 15 days.
 Remote work is subject to the regulations related to general working hours.